 Analyzes and reports on the debate (all in german):

 An interesting read also is the reasoning of the head of the CSU group in the german national parliament (Bundestag), Gerda Hasselfeldt, for the special protection of heterosexual marriage: “Marriage between a man and woman is under special protection because it´s goal is the creation of life and upbringing of children – in homosexual relationships this is not the case.”
 1

 To correct this “shortcoming” of same-sex marriages, politicians would only finally have to fulfill the requirements set by the Federal Constitutional Court demanding full equality, instead of making such flimsy arguments.
 This would allow gays and lesbians to adopt children, as is possible in other countries, or have children from surrogate mothers (or even surrogate fathers = sperm donators), and thus create life and bring up children.

 Notice: This article is translated – and some contents might have been added or left out to better meet the needs of an international audience – from an original article on one of my german websites Viktor-Leberecht.de or Polygamie-ist-gut-fuer-sie.de (engl:Polygamy is good for you).
 How i do my translations.
-Last updated: August 10, 2012 at 15:09 pm © Viktor Leberecht All rights reserved.
-Please feel free to share my content, but on republishing this post please provide a link to the original post, which happens automatically when you use Social-Sharing-Services.
+Last updated: May 1, 2015 at 12:50 pm © Viktor Leberecht All rights reserved.
+Please feel free to share my content on Social-Sharing-Services.
 What do you think?
-Leave a comment here or send me a question through the contact form or the FAQ.
-You may also use your Facebook or your Twitter account for commenting (Twitter and Facebook login is above the comment field.
-The plugin that is used for this will ask for permission to access your respective account, but only in relation to your comment here.).
-All comments will be moderated due to legal regulations and to avoid Spam.
+Leave a comment here.
+For your convenience you may either use the integrated comment system of wordpress in the first comment field, or if you prefer you may post with your Google+ account in the second comment field.
+You may also send me a question through the contact form or the FAQ.